 - The amount of the drug involved

-- A tarnished reputation in your Polk County, MO personal and professional circles.
+- Damage your reputation in your Polk County, MO community.

-Drug Crimes Lawyer in Polk County, MO: Missouri’s Controlled Substances & Penalties
+Drug Crimes Lawyer in Polk County, MO: Know Missouri’s Controlled Substances and Penalties

 Missouri’s schedule of controlled substances, categorized by the Missouri Department of Health and Senior Services under Missouri Revised Statute § 195.017, determines the severity of drug crimes and their penalties.
 They are: